 The coconut milk sold in cartons, is diluted with a lot of added ingredients.
 So, I use the one in the can now.

 I like to top the shiratake noodle macaroni and cheese casserole off with some crushed pork rinds.
 It gives it a nice little crunch and dresses it up a bit.

 If you don't like pork rinds, you can omit them or use low carb bread crumbs.
 You can also top it off with additional cheese and broil the casserole at the end of baking to brown the top.

 Although I like cauliflower mac and cheese, it's not the same as using a traditional noodle.
 When I first saw the ziti shaped shiratake noodles, I knew that I had to figure out how to use them for a low carb macaroni and cheese.

-I decided to add a video for this for this shirataki noodle macaroni and cheese.
-If you check out the video, you’ll see how easy it is to make this recipe.
-In fact, it’s got to be just as easy or even easier than using regular pasta noodles.
+I decided to add a video for this shirataki noodle macaroni and cheese.
+If you check out the video, you'll see how easy it is to make this recipe.
+In fact, it's got to be just as easy or even easier than using regular pasta noodles.

 Next time, I will try boiling the noodles to see if makes a difference in taste.
 And, I'm going to experiment with using the microwave.
 I don't particularly like using the microwave, but it may be better than drying in a frying pan.

 I love macaroni and cheese so I'm glad that I can finally have it without worrying about carbs or settling for cauliflower.
 The real test is to see if my daughters will eat this casserole.